kodekloudhub/community-faq/README.md

 To buy any exam run by The Linux Foundation, you need to first sign up with [The Linux Foundation](https://www.linuxfoundation.org/).
 Once you have an account, known as an LFID, then you can go to their [training portal](https://trainingportal.linuxfoundation.org/) to purchase the exam.
 For Kubernetes exams, you get two killer.sh sessions included in the purchase.
 More on this further down this document.

-With most of these exams, you have one year from the date of purchase to take the exam and this time includes scheduling any free retake that may be offered.
+With most of these exams, you have one year from the date of purchase in which to schedule *and* take the exam and this time includes scheduling any free retake that may be offered.
+You do not have to schedule immediately at time of purchase.

 DO NOT LEAVE IT UNTIL THE LAST MINUTE TO SIT THE EXAM!!!